Ved52-ui/Numpy/README.md

   <b>A complete and beautiful guide to all major <code>NumPy</code> array functions.</b>
   <br/> Learn NumPy faster with this handy cheat sheet!
 </p>
-the quick bown fox i  jups
+the quick bown ox i  jups
 ---

 ## 📖 Table of Contents